GatsbyJS And OpenBSD: Outta Luck I'm AfraidWritten by: Donovan / Last updated: Oct 12, 2022

 Well, static site generators have become a massive rabbit hole since then.

-I moved on to Hugo, then Gridsome and now finally GatsbyJS, and I've built over a dozen income-generating websites using GatsbyJS (it's only my main language blog that I still haven't rebuilt yet).
+I moved on to Hugo, then Gridsome, GatsbyJS, and then NextJS.
+I’ve built over a 3 dozen income-generating websites using GatsbyJS (it’s only my main language blog that I still haven’t rebuilt yet).

 In the span of about 12 months, I’ve gone from zero knowledge of React to building web apps, dashboards and blogs for various niche projects.